CivicActions/ssp-toolkit/docs/ssp.md

 ##### AWS

 In this architecture, access to audit data and tools are restricted to only personnel assigned by the organization to IAM groups and roles which are associated with access control policies for such access.
-In addition, server side encryption of Audit bucket, S3 bucket policies are configured to restrict access to those appropriate IAM groups/roles, and with read-only permissions.
+In addition, server side encryption of Audit bucket, Amazon S3 bucket policies are configured to restrict access to those appropriate IAM groups/roles, and with read-only permissions.

 ##### CivicActions